1996 California Proposition 218: Local Initiative Power to Reduce or Repeal Majority Vote Special Taxes

 Following the decision in California Cannabis Coalition, to the extent a local tax increase initiative evades the constitutional two-thirds voter approval requirement for special taxes under Proposition 13 and/or Proposition 218, as a legislative remedy that tax may be reduced or repealed by the local electorate using the local initiative power under Proposition 218, including the significantly reduced signature requirement thereunder.
-This can be done as an alternative to, or concurrent with, any legal remedy for noncompliance with any applicable voter approval requirements under Proposition 13 and/or Proposition 218.

 Legal Authority to Impose Local Taxes

 Proposition 218 does not legally authorize any local government to impose any tax.
-The legal authority to levy a local government tax (known as tax enabling authority) must come from an independent legal source such as a statute enacted by the California Legislature, and may be subject to additional statutory restrictions.
+The legal authority to levy a local government tax must come from an independent legal source such as a statute enacted by the California Legislature, and may be subject to additional statutory restrictions.
 The California Supreme Court has held that a local government must comply with any applicable statutory requirements as well as the constitutional requirements under Proposition 218.

-An example of an additional statutory restriction is a supermajority vote requirement of the governing body of the local government to place a local tax measure on the ballot.
-Another example of an additional statutory restriction is that many parcel taxes must be applied uniformly to all taxpayers or real property.
+An example of an additional statutory restriction is that many parcel taxes must be applied uniformly to all taxpayers or real property.